-The health, safety and well-being of our employees come first.
+The health, safety and wellbeing of our employees come first.
 We understand that our operational environment may be hazardous.
-For this reason the identification and management of material risks are crucial in our business approach.
-We consistently strive to create a zero harm working environment, regardless where our people work or what type of work they are engaged in.
+For this reason, the identification and management of material risks are crucial in our business approach.
+We consistently strive to create a zero-harm working environment, regardless of where our people work or what type of work, they are engaged in.

-The structure of the HSE management system generally follows the layout of common international standards such as the International Organisation for Standardisation (ISO) 14001 (Environment) and the Occupational Health and Safety Advisory series (OHSAS) of British Standard (BS) 18001.
+The structure of the HSE management system generally follows the layout of common international standards such as the International Organisation for Standardisation (“ISO”) 14001 (Environment) and ISO 45001 (Health and Safety).
 The HSE management system is designed to assist in the achievement of our HSEC goals, which include our legal obligations and how we support the communities within the area in which we operate.

 An auditing programme periodically evaluates the effectiveness of our HSE management system.
 All potential impacts are listed on a risk register with related mitigating and operational controls.
 However, our approach to the health and safety of our employees goes beyond compliance and we seek to achieve year-on-year improvement